Fit but You Know It

 "Fit but You Know It" is a song by English rapper and producer Mike Skinner under the music project the Streets.
 It was released on 26 April 2004 as the lead single of the Streets' second studio album, A Grand Don't Come for Free (2004).
-The song reached number four on the UK Single Charts.
+The song reached number four on the UK Singles Chart.

 Background

 Skinner told the Daily Star that the lyrics refer to former S Club 7 member Rachel Stevens who was embarking on a solo career at the time the song was recorded.
 He later denied the song was about Stevens and said that he threw her name out as a red herring to escape the nosey reporter's questions.

 Critical reception

 Leonie Cooper of NME called the "chugging beat" and "the extreme rowdiness of it all" the best parts of the song.
 James Snodgrass of NME called it, "a great first single, it takes a guitar chug and a boozy rant and combines them to joyous effect."
 Decca Aitkenhead of The Guardian said that the song "managed to capture the comically crude but complex sexual politics of a busy late-night chip shop on a lads' holiday".